vestrel00/contacts-android/DEV_NOTES.md

 ## Creating Entities

+First, consumers are not allowed to create immutable entities.
+Those must come from the API itself to ensure data integrity.
+Whether or not we will change this in the future is debatable =)

-Entities (e.g. `MutableContact`) are done my constructing an instance using the default no-parameter constructor.
+Creating mutable entities (e.g. `MutableContact`) are done my constructing an instance using the default no-parameter constructor.
 Then, the individual attributes / properties are set afterwards (Kotlin's `apply` comes in handy here).
 The constructor is made internal so that consumers do not have the option to set read-only and private or internal variables such as `id` and `rawId`.

 > FIXME?
 Make constructors public if Kotlin ever supports private setter for an attribute in the
 > constructor. https://discuss.kotlinlang.org/t/private-setter-for-var-in-primary-constructor/3640